PhD Memorial University of Newfoundland (2004)

 Tiyisani Chavalala, PhD student.
 Connectivity through allochthony: spatial variability of trophic links between adjacent terrestrial and aquatic ecosystems in South Africa

-Frank Akamagwuna, PhD student.
+Dr Frank Akamagwuna (PhD).
 Assessing the impacts of land use on freshwater macroinvertebrate communities using stable isotope ratio and trait-based approaches

 Simphiwe Gininda (MSc) The effects of stream pollution on the primary producers and macroinvertebrates of the Bloukrans River.